anshitadash98-maker/anshitadash98-maker/README.md

 currently: "First-Year B.Tech CSE (AI/ML), SOA ITER, Bhubaneswar"
 ```

-I'm an engineering student building real, deployed products instead of waiting for a classroom to hand me a project.
+I'm an engineering student building real,deployed products instead of waiting for a classroom to hand me a project.
 My goal is a backend-leaning full-stack SDE role, with AI/ML layered on top as a specialization rather than a crutch.
 I care about actually understanding what my code does copy-pasting AI output without comprehension isn't part of how I work.